ironhack-labs/lab-canvas-hangman/README.md

 ### Draw the Hangman

 The last task, we need to draw **THE HANGMAN**.
-You can notice the draw is componed of lines and one circle.
+You can notice the drawing is composed of lines and one circle.
 Go ahead and think how can we do it :wink:

 ## Bonus Iteration